moozilla/chatgpt_repl/README.md

     * automatically fix errors by forwarding error messages and asking it to debug the code

 The interface to ChatGPT is provided by this package: https://github.com/acheong08/ChatGPT

+## Initial prompt

+An initial prompt is sent to ChatGPT to trick it into thinking it's a code refactoring REPL.
+This will make it return shorter responses prefixed with a file name, to enable easier automated processing of the outputs.
+You can configure the intial prompt in `.env`.

 ## Access Tokens